alfredodeza/python-cli-example/lab.md

 **Steps:**

+For an easy setup with all dependencies installed and a pre-configured `virtualenv`, [open the repository with Codespaces](https://codespaces.new/alfredodeza/python-cli-example?quickstart=1)

-1. Create a new repository in your account for your Python project.
-Use the [Python template repository](https://github.com/alfredodeza/python-cli-example) to quickly generate one for your own account.
+Alternate setup: Create a new repository in your account for your Python project.
+Use the [Python template repository](https://github.com/alfredodeza/python-cli-example/) to quickly generate one for your own account.
 Use this link to [create it in one step](https://github.com/alfredodeza/python-cli-example/generate).

 1. Use the Click framework to handle arguments and options.
 Refer to the [framework example](./examples/framework.py) in this repository as a guide
 1. Use the `os.listdir()` module to list files in a directory: